murraycadzow/obss-2021-draft/_includes/covid.md

 As at 21st November:

 - Current location is Alert level 1 or 2 = come along
-- Current location is Alert level 3 or 4 = stay home as interegional travel isn't allowed
+- Current location is Alert level 3 or 4 = stay home as inter-regional travel isn't allowed